2000s in music: Asia

 With the rapid development of Asian economies during the 1990s and 2000s, the independent music industries of Asia have seen considerable growth.
 Asian countries like Japan, China, and India have some of the largest music markets in the world.
 Supported by their large markets, the music charts in Asia are largely dominated by local Asian artists, with very few artists from the Western world managing to break into those markets.

-J-pop and K-pop have become increasingly influenced by contemporary R&B, hip hop music and Eurobeat, and they have become popular all over the Far East region.
+J-pop and K-pop have become increasingly influenced by contemporary R&B, hip-hop and Eurobeat, and they have become popular all over the Far East region.
 Meanwhile, in the Southern Asia region, the rising independent Indian pop scene, often characterized by its fusion of Indian and non-Indian sounds, has begun to increasingly compete with the popularity of Bollywood filmi music in the region.
 In Southeast Asia, especially Singapore and Indonesia, straight-ahead jazz saw a revival in the second half of the decade.
 P-pop refers to contemporary pop music in the Philippines originating from the OPM genre.
 With its beginnings in the late 1970s, Pinoy pop is a growing genre in the year of 2020s.
 From the 1990s to the 2000s, OPM pop was regularly showcased in the live band scene.

 Jay Chou was a dominant force in Asian music for almost all of the 2000s and the first half of the next decade.